-My years as a Probation Officer between the ages of thirty and fifty three led me into the disciplines of behaviorism, emotional disturbance, relaxation training, hypnotism, assertion training, fear reduction, anger management and stress management consultancy and almost all my reading had to be obtained from either France or America as I was invoved in pioneering work and needed to keep abreast of research studies around the world as I engaged myself in closely examining the essence and composition of behavioural response patterns.
-I needed to learn more about the funtioning of the human body and so much of my reading invoved medical papers and books on psychology and neurosis; most of which needed to be obtained from the USA and which cost an arm and a leg to purchase.
+My years as a Probation Officer between the ages of thirty and fifty-three led me into the disciplines of behaviorism, emotional disturbance, relaxation training, hypnotism, assertion training, fear reduction, anger management and stress management consultancy, and almost all my reading had to be obtained from either France or America as I was involved in pioneering work and needed to keep abreast of research studies around the world as I engaged myself in closely examining the essence and composition of behavioural response patterns.
+I needed to learn more about the functioning of the human body and so much of my reading involved medical papers and books on psychology and neurosis; most of which needed to be obtained from the USA and which cost an arm and a leg to purchase.

 It is only in later years that I have been more prepared to take on the mantle of 'author'.
 Since 2010 when my wife Sheila persuaded me to take up the pen again, I have been writing short stories for adults which can be freely read on my website www.fordefables.co.uk under the umbrella title 'Tales from Portlaw'.
-I recently had my first 'strictly for adults' novel entitled 'Recbecca's Revenge' published and which can be purchased from www.smashwords.com and all established e-book providers, or if you prefer it in hard copy from www.lulu.com.
+I recently had my first two 'strictly for adults' novels entitled 'Recbecca's Revenge' and 'Come Back Peter' published.
+They can be purchased from www.smashwords.com and all established e-book providers, or if you prefer it in hard copy from www.lulu.com and amazon.

-I have just had my sixty first book published in e-book format and cannot wait to start writing my next story.
-Within the next three months, all of my previous published books will be available in both e-book format and hard copy.
+I have just had my sixty sixth book published and cannot wait to start writing my next story.
+For the past two years, all of my previous published books have been made available in both e-book format and hard copy, with all book sale profits pledged to charitable causes in perpetuity.
 Have a nice day and good reading."
-William Forde: August 27th, 2014.
+William Forde: May 1st, 2017.